codio-content/Coding_with_Javascript-Arrays/.guides/content/Arrays-explained-82f1.md

 We assume that you have already done the Flode Arrays Unit and are now familiar with the concept of arrays.
+(If not, we recommend that you do.
+It is available in the course )

 {Run the code on the left}(node ./content/1-arrays/example1.js)

 ## Creating arrays
 Array creation in Javascript works in exactly the same way as in Flode.
-The Flode chart on the left shows the Flode ways of creating arrays.

 ### String arrays
 You create a string array like this